petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/page-settings-ui-reference.md

 ### Page Layout

 Layout templates dictate where widgets can be placed on a widget page.
-For basic widget pages created using either a global template or custom page template, the user can determine whether the page *Inherits Changes* made to the chosen template.
+For basic widget pages created using either a global template or custom page template, users can determine whether the page *Inherits Changes* made to the chosen template.
 If the page does not inherit changes, select a custom layout to define row and column containers for its widgets.

 ![Select a layout template to define row and column containers for widgets.](./page-settings-ui-reference/images/04.png)